Everyday Carry

 - Todoist for keeping track of my life

-- Apple apps for mail and calendar
+- Apple apps for mail, calendar, and office

 - Nextcloud for cloud file storage